Anthony J Gill

 Class assignments and grading

-Assignments: Weekly in-class assignments; two mid-term exams; final exam; discussion section participation.
+Assignments: Weekly in-class assignments; one mid-term exam; final exam; discussion section participation.